othieno/OVRWindow/INSTALL.md

 OVRWindow depends on the C API introduced in Oculus SDK 0.3 and later.
 It is currently developed against [Oculus SDK v0.3.2-preview][ovrsdk] on Linux.

 OVRWindow will need to know where to find your Oculus SDK installation.
-It will look for the __OVRSDK__ environment variable which should contain the location of your SDK installation.
+It will look for the __OVRSDK__<sup>1</sup> environment variable which should contain the location of your SDK installation.

 If you are building your project from the command line, the variable can be exported by running
 ```bash